Arc Flash Blast Explosion Explained

 -

-Arc Flash Boundary: This is the distance from the source of the arc flash within which a person could receive a second-degree burn.
-It is determined by calculating the incident energy level in calories per square centimeter (cal/cm²).
+Arc Flash Boundary: This is the distance from the source of the electrical flashover within which a person could receive a second-degree burn.
+It is determined by calculating the incident energy level in calories per square centimetre (cal/cm²).
+A 480V Arc Flash can generate explosive energy capable of destroying equipment and causing life-threatening injuries.

 What are 4 Damaging Effects of an Arc Flash Blast Explosion?